Drug Facts: Teens Under Drugs

 These drugs are similar to the ones used by adults.
 Teenagers have a high chance of excess consumption or use of drugs as they have a shallow perception of the risks and dangers.

 Teens abuse alcohol more than any drug.
-Those who have reached the drinking age have a level of social acceptance, and the teens will want this too.
+Those who have reached the drinking age have a level of social acceptance, and teens will want this too.
 A teenager’s impulse control is yet to develop fully, and as a result, they will see alcohol as harmless and mostly result in binge drinking.
 Binge drinking increases the chances of addiction to anyone.
 A teenager’s brain can hardly resist addiction.

 Over-the-counter medications carry the same risks.
 A good example is Dextromethorphan (DMX), which is the flu and cold medicine that is highly addictive.